srp33/CodeBuddy/README.md

 * Instructors can allow students to download all of their code from a course as a single HTML file.
 * Teaching assistants can be added a course.
 They have access to solutions and students' scores but do not have the ability to change some course settings.
 * Instructors can import and export assignments.
+* [As of July 21, 2023] Instructors can configure a "virtual assistant" to provide help to students.
+The virtual assistant connects to OpenAI using the same models that ChatGPT uses.
+Students can ask questions about their code and request help when their code is not functioning correctly.
+Instructors can limit the number of interactions per student per exercise.
+This feature is currently experimental and requires a paid account with OpenAI.

 ### How to run a CodeBuddy instance